- Faith and Worship

 Catholic Diocese of Little Rock

-The first few times I took it as a joke, but after a few dozen times of it happening I began to wonder if God was working through other people to let me know what my vocation is.
+The first few times I did not take it very seriously, but it started happening so much that I began to wonder if God was working through other people to let me know what my vocation is.
 The thought grew in my mind, and I decided to keep it there, even though it probably wouldn’t go away if I wanted it to.

 Another ongoing experience that made me consider the priesthood more was altar serving.
 Ever since receiving first Communion and being eligible to serve, I tried to take every opportunity I could to serve on the altar.
 This brought out an admiration in me for priests and what they do.
 Ever since Christ first instituted the priesthood, priests have stood “in the person of Christ” to offer the sacraments to the Church.
 Their sacrifice for the sake of Christ is what keeps the Church alive and vibrant.
 Helping out on the altar allowed me to learn more about what a priest does and have a closer view to the holy sacrifice of the Mass.

 Growing up, both of my parents took their faith very seriously and installed a love of it inside me.
 My dad was part of the secular Carmelites and always joined the local group whenever we moved.
 My mom, on the other hand, always helped out at church functions and would bring me along.
 Seeing how important it was to them made me think deeply about my relationship with Christ.
 This had a profound impact on me.
 Early on I was taught to focus on what God wanted me to do with my life, and so am glad that I took the advice seriously.